 The Heard Museum is the place to go if you are interested in American Indian art and history.
 Exhibits change frequently.

 Take an architecture tour of Taliesin West in Scottsdale – Frank Lloyd Wright’s winter home, studio and architectural campus.
-Or visit The Hotel Valley Ho – one of the best known mid century hotels in the US.
+Or visit The Hotel Valley Ho – one of the best known mid century hotels in the US, filled with colourful furnishings.

 Spas, shopping and dining in Phoenix